My name is Will Newton and I’d like to welcome you to the Limitless Fitness website.

 Because of this, I started this site.
 It exists to share all the stuff I have learned over the past 25 years about being an athlete with competing priorities.

 I don’t coach professional athletes and I don’t have any desire to do so.
-I don’t even know if I’d be any good at it.
 However I do know that I am very good at helping age-group athletes like you to achieve their goals.

 I use knowledge gained from other sports as diverse as rugby, powerlifting, tennis and cricket as well as my training as a strength and conditioning coach, sports therapist and coach educator to find those things that get the best results for people with limited time.